Lightprotocol/light-protocol/cli/README.md

 ### Support

 - Always feel free to join the [Developer Discord](https://discord.gg/D2cEphnvcY) for help!
-- For more info about the canonical indexer implementation built by Helius, refer to the [Photon codebase](https://github.com/helius-labs/photon).
+- For more info about the canonical indexer implementation built and maintained by Helius Labs, refer to the [Photon codebase](https://github.com/helius-labs/photon).
-- For more info about Light and ZK compression, refer to the [documentation](https://docs.lightprotocol.com/).
+- For more info about Light, refer to the [documentation](https://docs.lightprotocol.com/).